 This yellow dal is made with yellow lentils cooked with mustard seeds and ghee.
 Served over steamed rice and a side of fry fish this makes the perfect weekday lunch.
 It takes just 20 minutes to make the dal and it can be customized in so many ways.

-Growing up, coming home from school to a simple yellow dal with white rice and fried fish was absolute heaven.
+Growing up, coming home from school to a simple yellow dal with steamed rice and fried fish was absolute heaven.
 Mom always made some crispy fried papad and mango pickle to go along with it.

-In the interest of saving time an alternate method, to making dal is to precook the dal in the pressure cooker first and store the cooked dal in the fridge for up to 2 days or in the freezer for up to a month.
+In the interest of saving time an alternate method, to make dal is to precook the dal in the pressure cooker first and store the cooked dal in the fridge for up to 2 days or in the freezer for up to a month.

-Then, saute the veggies in oil (tadka) and add the cooked darl to the pan.
+Then, saute the veggies in oil (tadka) and add the cooked dal to the pan.
 This saves time and lunch is ready in less than 15 minutes.
 If you like spicy dal then you can also try my Dal Makhani with bottle masala.

 Ingredients and substitutes

 - Dal - I am using yellow moong dal but you can use a combination of dal such as ¾ cup moong dal, ¼ cup toor darl, and ¼ cup channa dal.
 It makes for a lovely texture.
+This recipe will also work with red lentils, green lentils, or a combination of other lentils.

 - Mustard seeds - I have yet to find a recipe for dal without spluttered mustard seeds.
 It just is a wonderful combination.